-Abort73.com / Abort73 Blog / Why It’s Wrong to Kill an Abortionist
+Abort73.com > Abort73 Blog > Why It’s Wrong to Kill an Abortionist

 Why It’s Wrong to Kill an Abortionist

-Jun 03, 2009 / By: Mike Spielman
+Jun 03, 2009 / By: Michael Spielman

-Category: Abortion News
+Category: Abortion in the News

-For the last two days, a steady stream of press releases has poured into my inbox – all of them from pro-life organizations rightly condemning the murder of late-term abortionist, Dr. George Tiller.
+For the last two days, a steady stream of press releases has poured into my inbox—all of them from pro-life organizations rightly condemning the murder of late-term abortionist, Dr. George Tiller.
 I would like to join their chorus.
 From our inception, Abort73 has publicly denounced all such actions.
 They are cowardly, immoral and ultimately, damaging to the cause.
 Our official position statement reads: "Abort73 does not support or condone violence against abortion providers nor associate with groups that do."

 Condemning the murder of Dr. Tiller is the easy part.
-Explaining why his death is condemnable is a bit harder – which may be why so few of the press releases I've read even made the effort.
+Explaining why his death is condemnable is a bit harder—which may be why so few of the press releases I've read even made the effort.
 The tension is this.
 George Tiller was an abortionist.
 He made his living killing the most helpless members of the human community.
 The Washington Times estimates that over the course of his life, Dr. Tiller performed 60,000 abortions, often on fetuses old enough to survive outside the womb.
 It is hard to imagine a more sinister vocation (how many other men can you think of who have personally killed upwards of 60,000 human beings?)!

 Had Dr. Tiller's life continued, he may well have performed thousands of abortions more.
 We can only assume that the man who killed Dr. Tiller rationalized his actions this way: "If the law won't intervene, I will."
 You see the moral tension.
 The fact that our government currently protects an abortionist's "right" to kill human beings in the womb creates HUGE ethical and philosophical problems.
 So how do we demonstrate the fallacy of taking the law into your own hands, when the law fails to protect the lives of helpless, unborn children?
 Most of the statements of condemnation I've seen read something like this: